AlvinZC4/Employee-Tracker/README.md

   ## Installation

+  Clone the Employee Tracker respository from the application's author's GitHub page (given below).
 Run npm install on the server.js file to download the dependencies necessary for this application to run.

   ## How to Use This Application